Reviews You Can Rely On

 Not easy to load on racks

-In search of an e-bike that can take you to any destination?
-Check out the Aventon Aventure.2 Step-Through.
-This bike floats on 4-inch knobby tires and 80mm of front suspension, making it capable of handling smooth trails and rough terrain.
-Its sleek design includes an integrated 720 Wh battery and a powerful 750W motor (1,130W peak) that can reach speeds of up to 28 mph using pedal assist.
+If you're looking for an e-bike that can reach any destination, check out the Aventon Aventure.2 Step-Through.
+Floating on 4-inch knobby tires and 80mm of front suspension, this bike smooths the trails and softens rough terrain.
+It has a sleekly integrated 720 Wh battery and a powerful 750W motor (1,130W peak) that can reach speeds up to 28 mph using pedal assist.
 The user interface is easy to navigate, with intuitive controls and a vibrant color display that integrates with the Aventon app.
-With this app, you can record your rides, share your adventures, and modify the bike and display settings.
-We tested the Step-Through model, which has a low frame and is offered in two sizes, suitable for rides from 4'11" to 6'2".
-It comes loaded with features such as fenders, USB charging, a working brake light, and turn signals.
-If the included rear rack doesn't offer enough carrying capacity, an optional front rack is available.
+With the app, you can record your rides, share your adventures, and modify the bike and display settings.
+We tested the step-through model, which has a low frame, is offered in two sizes, and is suitable for rides from 4'11" to 6'2".
+It comes loaded with features such as fenders, a torque sensor, USB charging, a working brake light, and turn signals.
+An optional front rack is available if the included rear rack doesn't offer enough carrying capacity.

-The Aventon Aventure.2 bike is a great choice for adventurous riders, but it does have a few drawbacks.
-Weighing 77 lbs, it may be challenging to move around or transport on standard bike racks.
-Additionally, the 4-inch wide tires offer improved terrain and surface versatility, but they can cause noise, drag, and a grabby sensation when riding on pavement.
-Nevertheless, if you're looking for a durable electric fat tire bike for your adventures, we believe that the Aventon Aventure.2 is one of the top options on the market.
+The Aventon Aventure.2 bike is a great choice for adventurous riders but has a few drawbacks.
+Weighing 77 lbs, moving around, or transporting on standard bike racks may be challenging.
+The 4-inch wide tires offer improved terrain and surface versatility but can cause noise, drag, and a grabby sensation when riding on pavement.
+Nevertheless, if you're looking for a durable electric fat tire bike for your adventures, the Aventon Aventure.2 is one of the best bikes you can buy.
+You might also consider the Lectric X-Peak that testers also appreciated.
+The XPeak doesn't have the refined ride quality of the Aventure.2, but it's quite capable.
+The Aventon has a much nicer display and a higher overall weight capacity; both bikes are capable and fun!

 Read more: Aventon Aventure.2 Step-Through review